- Thursday November 7 7:30pm

 Sung in Italian with projected English translations

 What could be more magical than to fall in love in Paris?
 In one of the most touching romances ever imagined, a poor poet of the Latin Quarter meets his charming young neighbor by accident and both become completely smitten with each other.
-Their friends, all aspiring artisans of various trades, personify the values of the bohemian lifestyle.
-Art and love stand before all else for these young Parisians, who live passionately and violently until life gives out.
-Filled with tenderness and pathos, La Bohème captures the enthusiasm of youth and the joy of true love.
+The new couple and their group of artisan friends personify the values of the bohemian lifestyle, in which art and love stand before all else.
+These young Parisians live passionately and ardently – until, at last, life gives out.
+Set in post-World War II Paris and filled with tenderness and pathos, Puccini’s La Bohème captures the enthusiasm of youth and the joy of true love.